operable/cog-book/cog-book/source/sections/writing_a_command_bundle.rst

 Tools like `Chef <https://chef.io>`__, `Puppet <https://puppet.com>`__,
 or `Ansible <https://www.ansible.com>`__ can help with this.

-TODO: Need to better describe a bundle development setup, either with a Relay running locally, or with a Relay running in Docker.

-TODO: I wanted to illustrate that a "native" bundle is possible, and possibly emphasize the "changes are live immediately" aspect of this.
-The new dev mode on Relay may make this more of a moot point, though.

-In a bit we’ll update our bundle to use Docker, which greatly simplifies bundle installation and maintenance.

-TODO: Additional docs about how to start Cog, Relay, etc.

 Once the bundle is installed, we can finally run it from chat!

 .. figure:: ../images/tweet_minimal_bundle_failure.png